 What is a LEEP?

 A LEEP is a loop electrosurgical excision procedure, used to remove abnormal or precancerous cells from the cervix.
 The American Congress of Obstetricians and Gynecologists says there are a variety of procedures that are used to remove abnormal cervical cells, and LEEP involves running an electrical current through a thin wire loop to cut through cervical tissue.

 Exercise Instructions After LEEP

 After a LEEP, you should not use tampons for four weeks, to give your cervix a chance to heal properly.
 The bleeding after the LEEP can impact your exercise if you are a swimmer.
 Any high-impact exercise like running, aerobics or team sports should be avoided for one week to reduce the risk of excessive bleeding.

 Call your doctor if you start passing blood clots, have severe abdominal pain or are experiencing heavy bleeding after the procedure.
 These may be signs of a problem that your doctor needs to evaluate.
 Even if you feel fine, follow the instructions given to you regarding physical activity to help reduce the risk of stress to your cervix.

 Directly after a LEEP procedure, take it easy for a few days.
+Avoid heavy lifting immediately after a LEEP procedure according to John Hopkins Medicine.
 You may have light bleeding, increased vaginal discharge and increased risk of infection.
 If you return to exercise and start bleeding heavily, stop exercising and call your doctor immediately to ascertain whether you need to be seen in the office.